vpr-group/vprdbbkp/README.md

 Designed to make database migrations easier, this project streamlines copying, backup, and restoration operations.
 It works both as a command-line tool for server automation and through a GUI for everyday development tasks like pulling production data into your local environment.

 **Important Note:** This is a side project.
-It is not industrial-grade and might struggle with massive databases.
+It is not an industrial-grade solution.
+It only provides logical backup for the moment and might struggle with massive databases.
 Works great for development, testing, and smaller projects, but maybe don't bet your mission-critical production systems on it just yet...

+If you need more advanced tools please check [Barman](https://pgbarman.org) or [pgbackrest](https://pgbackrest.org).

 ## Features